Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

 Kentavious Caldwell-Pope Insights vs. the Heat

-- On the boards, the Heat are ranked sixth in the league, giving up 41.9 rebounds per game.
+- The Heat concede 41.9 rebounds per game, ranking sixth in the NBA.

-- The Heat are the 14th-ranked squad in the league, conceding 25.6 assists per game.
+- Conceding 25.6 assists per game, the Heat are the 14th-ranked team in the league.

 Kentavious Caldwell-Pope vs. the Heat